aklavo/basic-battle-game/README.md

-# basic-super-auto-pets
+# basic-battle-game
-A simple console based super auto pets
+A simple console based battle game based on Avatar The Last Air Bender.